cta-observatory/ctapipe/docs/pipeline/index.rst

 Optional entry per step
 ^^^^^^^^^^^^^^^^^^^^^^^
-- nb_thread:  only available for stage, not for producer or consumer.
+- nb_process:  only available for stage, not for producer or consumer.
 Define how many thread will execute this stage
 - queue_limit:  Define maximum number of message a router can queue for this step.
 Used it to limit memery consumption.

 User option for step